 Table of Contents

 Changing careers can be challenging, especially in the current job market.
 However, taking action to utilize all the tools you have control over as a candidate can make the transition process easier and faster.
-Here are 7 steps for a successful career change for a new job function, industry or location:
+In this article, we will discuss 7 steps for a successful career change to a new job function, industry, or location.

 The next important step is doing market research to create a data-based action plan.
 You can use various websites such as LinkedIn, Glassdoor, and Google to get insights regarding the options you are considering.
 In addition, make sure you scan through your network to identify relevant people you can speak with, such as professionals, recruiters, and hiring managers.
 This information will allow you to solidify your decisions regarding your target job function, employers, industry, and location.